 - Listen and keep calm.
 Do not interrupt. - Not promise the child that they will keep the matter confidential.
 Explain to the child who they will need to tell and why. - Observe visible bruises and marks, but should not ask a child to remove or adjust their clothing to view them. - Keep questions to a minimum as their role is not to investigate.
 If staff need to ask questions in order to ascertain whether this is a safeguarding concern, they should ensure they are open questions. - Use the 'TED' model for asking open ended questions: "Tell me about that", "Explain that to me", "Describe that". - Make a record of what has been said immediately afterwards in words used by the child and the member of staff to the best of their memory.
-Use capital letters for the child's words to help distinguish the two. - Note anything about the child which is connected i.e. any visible injuries including the position and description, the demeanour of the child i.e. crying, withdrawn etc. - Clearly indicate whether fact, opinion or third-party information. - Report the matter immediately to the Designated Safeguarding Lead. - Seek advice from the Designated Safeguarding Lead if in doubt.
+Use capital letters for the child's words to help distinguish the two. - Note anything about the child which is connected i.e. any visible injuries including the position and description, the demeanor of the child i.e. crying, withdrawn etc.